The Fall Writing from the North Shore

 Between two worlds: living on the border

 The Lower North Shore, situated in the easternmost part of Quebec, is a beautiful, vast territory that encompasses fifteen communities, including two Innu villages.
-From summer to winter, there are many activities to do and sights to see (I love watching the icebergs and whales every summer).
-It has a rich history of over nine thousand years and, best of all, holds some of the most heart-warming and nicest people on earth.
-Affectionately referred to as “the Coast,” this region truly is a hidden gem.
+From summer to winter, there are many activities to do and sights to see: I love watching the icebergs and whales every summer.
+It has a rich history of over 9,000 years and, best of all, holds some of the most heart-warming and nicest people on earth.
+Affectionately referred to as “the Coast,” the region is a hidden gem.

 Despite only having a combined population of approximately five thousand, each town has its own unique character with different accents, dialects, and traditions.
 There is a sense of unity throughout the 375 kilometre stretch of coastline.
 There are many elements to explore within each community, from the intriguing stories to the numerous local celebrations, tournaments, and events that happen regularly.
 I decided to touch upon one of the favourite aspects of my home: life on the border.